DasLab/ubr/README.md

 The goal of this first of the two steps is to go from raw Illumina reads in FASTQ files to 'counts' files that count up each mutation.

-Following works through an example run that holds information on 2729 sequences from the Eterna OpenKnot Pilot "PK50" library.
+The following section works through an example run that holds information on 2729 sequences from the Eterna OpenKnot Pilot "PK50" library.
 This RNA library was prepared from DNA pools ordered from both CustomArray/Genscript and Twist.
 The two RNA libraries were probed with the SHAPE reagent 1M7 and also, as controls for background subtraction, with mock treatment with DMSO.

-There are two `FASTA`-formatted with the relvevant information.
+There are two `FASTA`-formatted with the relevant information.

  The four experimental conditions are encoded by 12-nt barcodes introduced during reverse transcription, which are encoded in the file `RTBbarcodes_PK50_RNA.fasta`: